johnrocamora/Office-Add-in-Calculator/README.md

 # Office Add-in: Calculator

 An Office task pane add-in that simulates a calculator.

-You can insert the data from the calculator display into the active selection.
+For PowerPoint only: You can insert the data from the calculator display into the active selection.
 You can also get the text from the selection and insert it into the calculator display.

 **Table of contents**